mrocklin/thesis/search.md

 include [TikZ](tikz_search.md)

-In section \ref{sec:matrix-compilation} we will compile a set of matrix expressions into a BLAS/LAPACK computation by repeatedly applying an incremental set of rewrite rules.
-At each stage in this process we select between several different options.
+We iteratively evolve our input through repeated application of a collection of small transformations.
+At each stage we select one among a set of several valid transformations.
 These repeated decisions form a decision tree which may be costly to explore.

+This section discusses this tree search problem abstractly.

-We discuss the tree search problem abstractly here.
+Section \ref{sec:matrix-compilation} discusses the tree search problem in the context of BLAS/LAPACK computations.

 ### Problem Description